Guwahati Half Marathon: Creativity Event

 This event is targeted at all the artists in the crowd who are not athletically inclined.
 A painting competition is held at the venue, in two separate subgroups - For those below 14 years, and those above 14 years.
 The best paintings in the competition are awarded.

 2023 Edition

-The 13th edition of the Guwahati Half Marathon is being conducted on 9th April 2023.
-The theme for the year is "Run for Zero Hunger”, in its essence, tries to raise awareness to combat hunger and malnutrition in the region.
-The theme is aligned with the United Nations Sustainable Development Goal 2, which aims to end hunger, achieve food security, and improve nutrition worldwide.
-The Guwahati Half Marathon 2023 seeks to highlight the urgent need to address the issue of hunger and malnutrition, which affects millions of people in the region.
+The 13th edition of the Guwahati Half Marathon was conducted on 9 April 2023.
+The theme for the year was "Run for Zero Hunger”, in its essence, tried to raise awareness to combat hunger and malnutrition in the region.
+The theme aligned with the United Nations Sustainable Development Goal 2, which aims to end hunger, achieve food security, and improve nutrition worldwide.
+The Guwahati Half Marathon 2023 highlighted the urgent need to address the issue of hunger and malnutrition, which affects millions of people in the region.
 The event will also provide a platform for participants to support the cause and positively impact their communities.